bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/entity-class-editor.rst

 DB Field
    The name of the field in the database table of this attribute.
-If you generate the database from this Entity Class for this attribute the DB field name is used as database field.
-(Only letters A-Z, digits 0-9 and the bottom bar "_" are supported characters)
+If you generate the database from this Entity Class for this attribute the DB field name is used as a database table column.
+(Only letters A-Z, digits 0-9 and the bottom bar "_" are supported characters).

 Persistent
-   Decide if the data should be saved in the database if you use the persistence API and if the data should be persistent between a task switch.
-If the data is not set to be persistent, then you loose all information if the execution of the process passes a task switch process element.
+   Decide if the data should be saved in the database if you use the persistence API as well as if the data should be persistent between a task switch.
+If the data is not set to be persistent, then you lose all information if the execution of the process passes a task switch process element.

 Length
    You can specify the length of the field in the database.
-This can only be specified if the type is a String, BigDecimal or BigInteger.
+This can only be specified if the type is a String, BigDecimal, or BigInteger.
    The default length for string fields is 255 and for decimal fields 19,2 on the database.
-Changes of the length has only an effect if the database schema is created new.
+Changing the length has only an effect if the database schema is recreated.

 Properties
    id